LostPaul/obsidian-folder-notes/docs/docs/Features/Exclude folders.md

 ## Exclude a folder and their subfolders
 To exclude a folder and its subfolders you have to do the same steps as in how to exclude only one folder but enable include subfolders in the settings of an excluded folder.
 ## Exclude multiple folders (with a pattern)
 The pattern only looks at the names of the folders and nothing else.
-You have to options to exclude folders with a pattern and the first option is to use * before and after the string.
+You have two options to exclude folders with a pattern and the first option is to use * before and after the string.
 The second option is to use a [regex](https://en.wikipedia.org/wiki/Regular_expression).

 To use a regex you have to add "{regex}" at the beginning of the string and everything after it is going to be a regex that matches the folder names.